soy flour

 Health Benefits

-• Excellent source of plant-based protein, vital for muscle building and repair.
+• Excellent source of plant-based protein, aiding in muscle building and repair.

-• May help lower LDL cholesterol levels, promoting heart health.
+• May help lower LDL (bad) cholesterol levels, reducing the risk of heart disease.

 • Good source of iron, important for energy production and preventing anemia.